Jordan Thomas (American football)

 Jordan Malik Thomas (born August 2, 1996) is an American professional football tight end for the Birmingham Stallions of the United Football League (UFL).
-He played college football at Mississippi State as a tight end and was selected by the Houston Texans in the sixth round of the 2018 NFL draft.
+He played college football at Mississippi State and was selected by the Houston Texans in the sixth round of the 2018 NFL draft.

 College career

 Thomas attended and played college football at Mississippi State under head coach Dan Mullen.